Conditioning of Random Block Subdictionaries with Applications to Block-Sparse Recovery and Regression: Application: Recovery of Block-Sparse Signals from Noiseless Measurements

 We evaluate the block-sparse signal recovery performance of each resulting dictionary $\Phi$ using Monte Carlo trials, corresponding to the generation of 1000 block-sparse signals with $k$ nonzero blocks.
 Each signal has block support selected uniformly at random according to M1 and nonzero entries drawn independently from the standard Gaussian distribution $\mathcal{N}(0,\ident)$.
 We then obtain the observations $y = \Phi \beta$ using the dictionary $\Phi$ under study for each one of these signals and perform recovery using the minimization (\ref{eq:l21min}).\footnote{We used the {\tt SPGL1} Matlab package \cite{spgl1:2007} in all simulations in this section.} We define successful recovery to be the case when the block support of $\betahat$ matches the block support of $\beta$ and the submatrix of $\Phi$ with columns corresponding to the block support of $\beta$ has full rank.

 Figure~\ref{fig:same_mu} shows the performances of dictionaries $\Phi$ of increasing spectral norms ($\mathcal{T} = \{1,2,3,4\}$), where we choose the dictionary (among the 2000 available options) whose coherence value is closest to 0.2.
-The spectral norms, coherences, inter-block coherences, and intra-block coherences for these chosen dictionaries are collected in Table~\ref{table:same_mu}.
+The spectral norms, coherences, inter-block coherences, intra-block coherences, and quadratic-mean block coherences for these chosen dictionaries are collected in Table~\ref{table:same_mu}.
 The performance is shown as a function of the number of nonzero blocks $k$ in the signal.
 The figure shows a consistent improvement in the values of $k$ for which successful recovery is achieved as the spectral norm of the dictionary decays, even though $\mu(\Phi)$ does not significantly change among the dictionaries.

-To further emphasize strong dependence of sparse-signal recovery on spectral norm and weak dependence on (intra-/inter-block) coherences, Figure~\ref{fig:extreme_mu} shows the performance of dictionaries $\Phi$ with increasing spectral norms ($\mathcal{T} = \{1,\ldots,9\}$), where we choose dictionaries with the largest and smallest coherence values for each $\tau \in \mathcal{T}$ (among the 2000 available options).
-The spectral norms, coherences, inter-block coherences, and intra-block coherences for these chosen dictionaries are collected in Table~\ref{table:extreme_mu}.
-The figure shows not only the same consistent improvement as the spectral norm of the dictionary decays, but also that significant changes in the values of the (intra-/inter-block) coherences do not significantly affect the recovery performance.
-This behavior agrees with our expectation from Theorem~\ref{thm:l12} that the role of the intra-/inter-block coherences in performance guarantees is limited to the BIC and is decoupled from the scaling of the number of nonzero blocks $k$ (equivalently, number of nonzero entries $km$) in the signal.
+To further emphasize strong dependence of sparse-signal recovery on spectral norm and weak dependence on column-wise coherence, Figure~\ref{fig:extreme_mu} shows the performance of dictionaries $\Phi$ with increasing spectral norms ($\mathcal{T} = \{1,\ldots,9\}$), where we choose dictionaries with the largest and smallest coherence values for each $\tau \in \mathcal{T}$ (among the 2000 available options).
+The spectral norms, coherences, inter-block coherences, intra-block coherences, and quadratic-mean block coherences for these chosen dictionaries are collected in Table~\ref{table:extreme_mu}.
+The figure shows not only the same consistent improvement as the spectral norm of the dictionary decays, but also that significant changes in the values of the (column-wise) coherence do not significantly affect the recovery performance.
+This behavior agrees with our expectation from Theorem~\ref{thm:l12} that the role of the column-wise coherence is decoupled from the scaling of the number of nonzero blocks $k$ (equivalently, number of nonzero entries $km$) in the signal.